Odevio/Odevio-CICD/github-actions/build-ios/README.md

 ## Inputs

+These values can also be set in a `.odevio` file in the repo to build.

 ### `api-key`
 **Required** An Odevio API key linked to a user that has access to the app to build.